-There were some initiatives that we set out to achieve but for a variety of reasons they did not occur however work will continue in 2015-16 to progress these initiatives.
-These include:
+There were a few initiatives that we set out to achieve but for a variety of reasons they did not occur, however further work will continue in 2016-17 to progress them.
+These are:

-- completion of the exportation of Palliative Care Outcomes Collaborative (PCOC) data for benchmarking - participation and consultation in the development of a new palliative care state-wide end of life care framework - working towards an increase in new acute palliative care beds at the University Hospital Geelong.
+- the ability to be able to externally benchmark our data via the Palliative Care Outcomes Collaborative (PCOC) - an increase in new acute palliative care beds at the University Hospital Geelong.